tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android**

 - Profile photos displayed in conversation lists can be set with rounded corners.
-- Fixed the issue where account switching is exceptional when a conversation is pinned to the top.
+- Fixed the account switching exception when a conversation is pinned to the top.

 ## 4.6.1 @2019.11.13